agilitehub/desoops-portal/README.md

 <center><img src="./src/custom/assets/deso-ops-logo-full-v2.png" width="200" /></center>

-# DeSo Ops Portal
+# DeSoOps Portal

-DeSo Ops serves as a management hub for Content Creators on the [DeSo](https://deso.com) platform, simplifying numerous responsibilities associated with their projects, coin holders, and supporters.
+DeSoOps serves as a management hub for Content Creators on the [DeSo](https://deso.com) platform, simplifying numerous responsibilities associated with their projects, coin holders, and supporters.
 Primarily, it facilitates the distribution of $DESO, Creator Coins, and DAO Tokens to your holders and supporters.

 ## Table of Contents